 Another highlight of Lost & Lassoed was Teddy and her dad's relationship.
 It's just been the two of them and he has a few health scares that rock Teddy and, as someone who mostly grew up with just my dad, I got that.

 My minor, reader specific nitpick, is the there's a lot of dirty talk for the sex scenes.
 I'm not a prude, I like a good sex scene lol but I'm, personally, not a fan of explicit dirty talk - but to each their own.
+I also didn't love the from out of nowhere nickname - Teddy Baby.

 All the love for this one and bonus points for an illustrated cover that doesn't blend into the sea of illustrated covers!
 It's unique and fits the story perfectly.